 Receive Focus insights straight to your inbox

-The oil that runs the wildlife economy is tourism, which contributed R130 billion to the country’s GDP in 2017.
-That same year, Statistics South Africa (StatsSA) recorded that the tourism industry’s contribution was bigger than that of agriculture, forestry and fishing.
+The oil that runs the wildlife economy is tourism, which contributed R139 billion to the country’s GDP in 2018 - accounting for 2.8% of real GDP.

 The Department of Environmental Affairs has identified the main focus areas of wildlife economy to be centred on “the socio-economic benefits of eco-tourism, co-managed conservation areas and ancillary services to protected areas."